JaytheSpazz/PipeHow/content/new-class.md

 }
 ```

 Looking at the code we can see something that is used only in PowerShell classes.
-The variable `$this` refers to the current instance of the class, meaning that when we create our `$Money` the `$this` of that object will refer to `$Money`.
+The variable `$this` refers to the current instance of the class.

-Looking at our class with `Get-Member` we can see that our class looks just like any other .NET object, and will also have a few methods inherited from `System.Object` by default, such as `ToString` and `GetType`.
+If we take a look at our class with `Get-Member` we can see that our class looks just like any other .NET object, and will also have a few methods inherited from `System.Object` by default, such as `ToString` and `GetType`.
+We can also see our constructors by looking at the `new` method.

 ```PowerShell
 PS PipeHow:\Blog> $Money | Get-Member